sakshivbp1812/ETAMAX2024/README.md

 sudo certbot --nginx
 ```
 Also for development Remote SSH extension was used : https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh

-## Team
-This project was brought to life by the collaborative efforts of the following team members:
-- Savio
-- Tahir
-- Mathew
-- Jayesh
-- Aniket
-- Vedant
-- Kousthubh
-- Along with Ideaplots team.

 ## Video Demo
 You can watch a video demo of the website below